 In 2006, Hot Springs Village resident Dee Vincent thought that pickleball would be a great sport to add to those already offered in the Village.
 She first played pickleball in Happy Trails, Arizona, and loved the fast-paced, aerobic game that is played on a badminton-sized court.
 Being less strenuous than tennis and taking less time than a game of golf, pickleball would be a perfect outdoor game for a community with more older residents.

-When Dee approached the POA’s Recreation Committee in May 2006 about converting a tennis court to several pickleball courts, committee members said they needed proof of enough interest in the game to warrant the expense.
+Dee approached the POA’s Recreation Committee in May 2006 about converting a tennis court to several pickleball courts, the committee members said they needed proof of enough interest in the game to warrant the expense.
 Dee then scheduled several open demonstrations and 108 Villagers showed up for a lesson.
 Soon after, the POA painted a pickleball court in the center of each of the Village’s three original tennis courts.
 In 2007, the POA formally converted one of the tennis courts to four pickleball courts.
 In 2011, the POA converted another tennis court to pickleball, making a total of 8 regulation courts at the Family Recreation Area on DeSoto Blvd.

 In addition to being the founder of HSV Pickleball, Dee also served as ambassador for the U.S.A.
 Pickleball Association.
 Her role was to promote pickleball clubs in surrounding areas.